First Time Home Buyer’s Guide to USDA Loans

 The USDA loan is just one of many affordable loan programs.
 Fortunately for those looking to buy a home, mortgage rates are the lowest they’ve been in over a year.

 Your mortgage rate depends on multiple factors, including which type of loan you apply for.
-If you’re looking for a loan, it’s important to check what rates you would get today.
+If you’re looking for a loan, it’s important to check what interest rate you would get today.